-Eleanor Selfridge-Field is Consulting Professor of Music at Stanford University and managing director of the Center for Computer Assisted Research in the Humanities (an affiliate of the Packard Humanities Institute).
+Eleanor Selfridge-Field is Consulting Professor of Music at Stanford University and managing director of the Center for Computer Assisted Research in the Humanities.
 She has made important contributions to historical, cultural, and digital musicology.
-Her publications in digital musicology includinge the book Beyond MIDI: A Handbook of Musical Codes (1997) and fifteen issues of Computing in Musicology (1985-2008), as well as various journal articles in musical informatics, music cognition, and music as intellectual property.
+Her publications in digital musicology including the book Beyond MIDI: A Handbook of Musical Codes (1997) and fifteen issues of Computing in Musicology (1985-2008), as well as various journal articles in musical informatics, music cognition, and music as intellectual property.
 She has served on a series of standards panels including (currently) the Music Encoding Initiative.

 Her historical work concentrates on Venetian subjects including a book-in-progress on Antonio Vivaldi.
-Her New Calendar Chronology of Venetian Opera and Related Genres (Stanford University Press, 2007) won the Modern Language Association Distinguished Bibliography Prize in 2008.
-Its companion volume, Song and Season (also Stanford, 2007), shows how conventional calendar time was manipulated to accommodate local cultural priorities and how cultural tradition prevailed over the scientific reform of clock time.
+Her New Calendar of Venetian Opera and Related Genres (Stanford University Press, 2007) won the Modern Language Association Distinguished Bibliography Prize in 2008.
+Its companion volume, Song and Season (also 2007), shows how conventional calendar time was manipulated to accommodate local cultural priorities.